Our Leadership

 Risa Salinas

-Risa Salinas brings more than 20 years of experience in project management, operations, sales, and cross-functional collaboration—all in a for-profit setting—to her position as Director of Donor Relations for AIM at Melanoma.
+Risa Salinas brings more than 20 years of experience in project management, operations, sales, and cross-functional collaboration—all in a for-profit setting—to her position as Director of Events and Donor Relations for AIM at Melanoma.

 Salinas manages all of AIM’s fundraising and donor relations platforms, systems, and services.
 She oversees AIM’s event and fundraising pages and manages the stewardship program for AIM’s generous donors.
 She works closely with AIM Vice President, Alicia Rowell, and AIM National Director of Walks and Events, Michelle Bessett, on the broader fundraising goals of the organization.